-A. The College shall have a written contract with each employee and it shall be in conformity with the laws of this state and terms and conditions of this contract; and will include stipulated hours and/or days, rate of pay and other pertinent employment data.
-If collective bargaining has not been completed covering the period of the individual contract, a rider will be attached specifying that the

-- individual contract will be adjusted in accordance with appropriate provisions of the Union-College contract. - B. Full-time employees who are employed for the summer session will be given a one quarter contract which will be offered by May 15.
+- A. The College shall have a written contract with each employee and it shall be in conformity with the laws of this state and terms and conditions of this contract; and will include stipulated hours and/or days, rate of pay and other pertinent employment data.
+If collective bargaining has not been completed covering the period of the individual contract, a rider will be attached specifying that the individual contract will be adjusted in accordance with appropriate provisions of the Union-College contract. - B. Summer Quarter Schedule Rotation: Except for instances when program needs shall supersede a department's rotation plan, the following shall determine the allocation of summer session appointments: - a.
+Faculty in each department shall create a summer rotation plan, which will be approved by the dean.
+The department rotation plan shall ensure that tenured/tenure-track employees and adjunct faculty in the department have equal access to departmental summer session employment during a summer quarter.
+Departmental summer quarter employment assignments shall include all summer school course offering.
+No faculty member shall teach two summers in a row unless all other faculty on the roster have either passed on the teaching opportunity, actually taught a summer course, or unless there is program need. - b.
+As with all course assignments, faculty expertise in the discipline will be considered in making summer assignments.
+The qualifications of the faculty member will be evaluated in terms of general training, past successful teaching experience and equitable outcomes.
+These qualifications will be determined by the dean. - B. Full-time employees who are employed for the summer session will be given a one quarter contract which will be offered by May 15.
 The contract must be returned to the College by the date requested.